-Mental health conditions do not discriminate based on race, color, gender or identity.
+Mental health conditions do not discriminate based on race, ethnicity, gender, or identity.
 Anyone can experience the challenges of mental illness regardless of their background.
 However, your concerns or experiences and how you understand and cope with these conditions may be different.

 South Asian Mental Health

-- MannMukti.org is a one-stop resource for South Asians to learn about and address mental health concerns with each other.
+- MannMukti.org: A one-stop resource for South Asians to learn about and address mental health concerns with each other.

 Latinx Mental Health

-- Psychology Today– Find Hispanic and Latino therapist by utilizing this search engine.
+- Psychology Today: Find Hispanic and Latino therapists by utilizing this search engine.